e1-one/ElementaryNeuronNet/README.md

 # Elementary Neuron Net
-> 👶 It is child's play with a self-written neural net
+> 👶 It is child's play with a self-written easy neural net
 >
 This neural network has the next features:
  - Feed-Forward Neural Network or Artificial Neural Network (ANN)